What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 What do car rotors do in simple terms?

 Car rotors are metal discs that spin with your wheels.
-When you brake, brake pads press against the rotors to create friction, slowing or stopping your car.
+When you brake, brake pads press against both sides of each rotor to create friction, which slows wheel rotation and stops the car.

 How long do brake rotors typically last?

 Brake rotors usually last 30,000 to 70,000 miles, depending on driving habits, vehicle type, and rotor quality.
-Regular inspections can help you know when they need replacing.
+Aggressive braking and city driving shorten this; smooth highway driving extends it.

 Can I drive with worn brake rotors?